jharwell/fordyca/README.md

 (the script generates a LOT of output, which usually overflows terminal ringbuffers).

+The script assumes:

-The script assumes you have sudo privileges on the machine you want to install the project on.
+- You have sudo privileges on the machine you want to install the project on.
 If you do not, you will have to build a *lot* more stuff from source manually.

+- You are running on a debian-based linux environment.
+If you are running on something else (OSX, WSL, etc) you will have to manually modify the script to work on your target platform.

 *IMPORTANT* If you want to build an _optimized_ version of fordyca (necessary for large swarms), you will need to either manually modify the `bootstrap.sh` script that you copied, or re-run `cmake` and `make` as shown below.

+The script is configured such that it will stop if any command fails.
+So if the script makes it all the way through and you see a `BOOTSTRAP SUCCESS!` line at the end of the `output.txt`, then you know everything worked.
+Otherwise look in the `output.txt` for the error and fix it and try running the script again (the script *should* be idempotent).

 # Setup (Optimized Build)

-To build forydca with optimizations (necessary for using sierra or running large scale simulations, will need a different cmake command than the one `bootstrap.sh` uses for you.
+To build forydca with optimizations (necessary for using sierra or running large scale simulations), will need a different cmake command than the one `bootstrap.sh` uses for you.
 Something like the following, run from the `build` directory prior to building will do the trick: